rjuju/rjuju.github.io/_posts/blog/2020-11-17-queryid-reporting-in-plpgsql_check.markdown

 probably being plpgsql.

-Even if that language allows you to write raw SQL statements, any function written in that language is still a block box as far as PostgreSQL in concerned, which means that PostgreSQL won't perform a lot of checks to verify code quality, typo or any other problem related to code development.
+Even if that language allows you to write raw SQL statements, any function written in that language is still a block box as far as PostgreSQL is concerned, which means that PostgreSQL won't perform a lot of checks to verify code quality, typo or any other problem related to code development.
 That's where [plpgsql_check extension](https://github.com/okbob/plpgsql_check) comes